NestorBosch/Atlantic_Reef_Fish_Diversity/README.md

 (4) Computed diversity indices (and SES values) at each site + covariates used in the models (diversity.25052021.csv)

 (5) Additional information on data compiled for the North East Atlantic (Support Data.xlsx)

+Please cite:

+- Bosch et al. 2021.
+Niche and neutral assembly mechanisms contribute to latitudinal diversity gradients in reef fishes.
+Journal of Biogeography -  if data and/or code is used (or alternatively this GitHub repository).